-- Static Friction: The force that must be overcome before agile concepts can be implemented in a non-agile organization e.g. friction observed before piloting first agile BPM project. - Dynamic Friction: The force that must be overcome to maintain uniform agile motion and the friction encountered when people don't see immediate results after a new agile BPM project.
-It is important for the Agile BPM leader to constantly communicate value of "inspect and adapt".
+- Static Friction: The force that must be overcome before agile concepts can be implemented in a nonagile organization, for example, friction observed before piloting first Agile BPM project. - Dynamic Friction: The force that must be overcome to maintain uniform agile motion and the friction encountered when people don't see immediate results after a new Agile BPM project.
+It is important for the Agile BPM leader to constantly communicate value of "inspect and adapt."
 Once the BPM CoE and the organization learn to manage incremental value driven by agile process, dynamic friction starts diminishing by itself. - Political Friction: The force resisting agile progress because of politics that can come from the BPM CoE or the organization itself.
-A good agile BPM leader can influence negative politics by persuasive communication in Agile's favour. - Knowledge Friction: The force that must be overcome due to the BPM CoE and the organizational lack of competencies and resources who understand agile and its precepts, workings and value.
-Most organisations use external consultants or hire an Agile BPM specialist to train, coach and mentor employees so that they gain an agile knowledge base.
+A good Agile BPM leader can influence negative politics by persuasive communication in Agile's favor. - Knowledge Friction: The force that must be overcome due to the BPM CoE and the organizational lack of competencies and resources who understand Agile and its precepts, workings, and value.
+Most organizations use external consultants or hire an Agile BPM specialist to train, coach, and mentor employees so that they gain an agile knowledge base.

-Once a solid agile knowledgebase is in place in the BPM CoE this friction will generally start to diminish.
+Once a solid agile knowledge base is in place in the BPM CoE, this friction will generally start to diminish.

-These frictions limit the ability of an organisation to maximise the use of Agile BPM in an optimised Way of Working, Modelling, and Governing.
-Table 1: Indicates the typical friction factors across organisational areas.
+These frictions limit the ability of an organization to maximize the use of Agile BPM in an optimized Way of Working, Modeling, and Governing.
+Table 1: Indicates the typical friction factors across organizational areas.